MicrosoftDocs/appcenter-docs/docs/distribution/faq.md

 # Distribution FAQ

 This document contains a list of frequently asked questions for Distribution in App Center.
-If you have questions that aren't answered here, please [contact support](~/general/support-center.md).
+If you have questions that aren't answered here, [contact support](~/general/support-center.md).

 ## Frequently asked questions
 ### Can I distribute using an App Store Provisioning Profile?